 Thomas Grey, 1st Marquess Dorset

-Despite being the son of a Lancastrian, Thomas was just old enough to join Edward IV at Tewkesbury (May 1471) in his last major battle against the Lancastrians and found himself on the winning side.
+Despite being the son of a Lancastrian, Thomas was just old enough to join Edward IV at Tewkesbury (May 1471) in the last major battle against the Lancastrians and found himself on the winning side.

 His rise through the aristocracy was meteoric and by the age of twenty he was a Marquess and a member of the King’s Council.
 This status placed him below only a Duke so he was able, with his mother, to strongly influence the Council after Edward IV’s death (April 1483).